 Q: How does Land Trust for Louisiana protect valuable natural areas throughout Louisiana?

-Sometimes land owners donate their land to us outright.
-More frequently, land owners sign an easement agreement with us that their land will not be developed, but they will continue to own it.
+Sometimes landowners donate their land to us outright.
+More frequently, landowners sign an easement agreement with us that allows them continued ownership but limits future development.
 They can still use it in other ways, like farming or hunting.
 We agree to monitor the land annually to be sure their wishes are followed.

 Q: Why would land owners want a conservation agreement?

 1st reason: They love their land, their woods, their farm land…and they want to know that after they are gone, their land will continue to be used as it has been.
 They want to leave a legacy for themselves and their family.

 2nd reason: They want to protect the environment by making sure land along rivers and streams, as well as other land with high environmental value, is not developed.

 3rd reason: Property owners choosing to make a land trust the beneficiary of their land through planned giving.